 And this morning, it’s my turn to be the finder, as I spot it amongst my yarn, catching my gaze above my computer screen.
 It reminds me of what’s important.
 The love between my husband and me.
 That together we are strong and can weather any storm no matter the outcome.
 It also reminds of this:

 That I can choose to be happy.
-That happy isn’t bought.
+That happy isn’t something to be purchased.
 It comes from inside.
 And like that little spark of fire, we can blow on it a bit and grow it into a flame that sustains and warms the soul.

 As I sit in my little space I hear the birds singing back and forth on this gray spring morning.
 They don’t seem to mind so much that the sky is dreary and ground is damp.
 They find the happy and sing their cheerful tune, reminding that life continues.
 That joy is still there and that maybe if we focus on that cheerful tune we can ride out this storm to the other side.